-The Vice President Research and Graduate Programs or designate will request that the external examiner provide a detailed report on the merits and deficiencies of the dissertation, as well as an overall evaluation using the same categories as those used by internal examiners.
+The Dean will request that the external examiner provide a detailed report on the merits and deficiencies of the dissertation, as well as an overall evaluation using the same categories as those used by internal examiners.
 The external examiner is requested to present the report to the Office of Graduate Programs within one month of the receipt of the dissertation.
 Adequate time must be allowed for the transmission of the dissertation and the receipt of the report.
-A judgement of unsatisfactory performance by the external examiner will be reviewed by the Vice President Research and Graduate Programs or designate, but normally constitutes a failed attempt of the dissertation defence.
+A judgement of unsatisfactory performance by the external examiner will be reviewed by the Dean, but normally constitutes a failed attempt of the dissertation defence.

-7.10.3 Changes in the Examining Committee The Vice President Research and Graduate Programs or designate must also approve changes to the membership of the examining committee.
+7.10.3 Changes in the Examining Committee The Dean must also approve changes to the membership of the examining committee.
 No changes shall be made to the examining committee after the dissertation is distributed by the Office of Graduate Programs to the committee for examination.
 Should the dissertation not be submitted for examination within 12 months after the appointment of the examining committee, the committee appointment will lapse and a new appointment shall be necessary.